 Terri Williams, Enrollment and Student Records Manager and Puyallup Tribal member, began working at Chief Leschi in 1983.
 She is the daughter of Orville (Bunny) McCloud and Mildred Kalama Ikebe and granddaughter of George and Rose McCloud on her father's side; granddaughter of Peter and Alice Kalama on her mother's side.
 She graduated from Yelm High School before transferring to Evergreen State College.
 In her spare time, she enjoys spending time with her family.

-Jennifer Vasilez, Secondary Co-Principal, member of the Puyallup Tribe of Indians started her journey at Chief Leschi Schools when she was 18 years old.
+Jennifer Vasilez, Secondary Principal, member of the Puyallup Tribe of Indians started her journey at Chief Leschi Schools when she was 18 years old.
 After Jennifer attended Pierce College, she transferred to Western Washington University to earn her teaching credential and taught English, Psychology, and Leadership at Chief Leschi.
 She then went on to earn her administrative credential and was the Dean of Students and interim middle school principal at Chief Leschi before accepting a position at Muckleshoot Tribal School serving as their elementary principal.
 She believes that every student matters, every day.

 Darin Adams has been an educator for 33 years.
-He has served as a Principal at the Elementary, Middle and High School level, and has been a member of the Chief Leschi team for the past two years.
+He has served as a Principal at the Elementary, Middle, and High School levels, and has been a member of the Chief Leschi team for the past two years.
 Darin received his Bachelor’s Degree in Secondary Education from Western Washington University in Bellingham and his Master’s Degree from the University of Washington in Educational Leadership and Policy Studies- as a member of the Danforth Program of Educational Leadership.
 In addition to his work at Chief Leschi, Darin also works for the Seattle Mariners.
-When not working, Darin enjoys spending time at the lake with his wife, three children and two grandchildren!
+When not working, Darin enjoys spending time at the lake with his wife, three children, and two grandchildren!